-When we sold our house in Fall 2015, we chose a light gray to paint the living spaces.
-We had two skylights and floor to ceiling windows.
-The kitchen was also well lit and had a large pass-through to the living room, adding extra light.
+When we sold our house in the Fall of 2015, we chose a light gray to paint the living spaces.
+We had two skylights and floor-to-ceiling windows.
+The kitchen was also well-lit and had a large pass-through to the living room, adding extra light.
 The floors were dark wood.
-I used orange and aqua as accent colors, which were trendy a the time.
+I used orange and aqua as accent colors, which were trendy a one time.

 Gray walls are perfect to add a pop of accent color